 While some of these may not seem like a 'real' college town per se, when you look at the numbers, it's hard to argue against.

-And for those who live in Champaign, Charleston and Normal - we tip our hats to you and we'll schedule a tour for next week.
-You can see where Champaign ranks in terms of the best college town in America.
+And for those who live in Charleston, Normal and Evanston - we tip our hats to you and we'll schedule a tour for next week.
+You can see where Charleston ranks in terms of the best college town in America.

 Finally, if you live in Skokie, IL - it's officially the worst college town in Illinois.
 Sorry, Skokie!